 Design: The design phase can be the most complex of any construction process, requiring conceptual design, analysis, and extensive documentation.
 BIM data can provide comprehensive modeling that can organize construction and provide crucial information about a design's performance.
 It can also inform logistics, simplify scheduling and ensure that all relevant personnel has access to the correct information throughout this process.

 Construction: BIM project specifications and shared documents can largely guide and simplify fabrication through this phase.

 Operation: When it comes to operations and maintenance, BIM's information-rich models and asset data can support operations, maintenance, refurbishment, extension, and even demolition.

 Determine Building Project Specifications

-With BIM, you can use spec modeling to write, manage and publish your project specification.
+With a building information model, you can use spec modeling to write, manage and publish your project specification.
 You can import all relevant documentation from various data sources and personnel, thereby increasing collaboration and getting a more consolidated, accurate view of the complete project spec.
-Finally, structured templates can help also ensure compliance to corporate styles and previously-determined specifications.
+Finally, structured templates can help also ensure compliance with corporate styles and previously-determined specifications.

 Understand the Site and Design Possibilities

-When it comes to a building’s environment and existing conditions, a lot can go unnoticed without visualization.
-Using BIM’s point clouds, digital photography and visualization capabilities, you can get a more complete understanding of existing features and surrounding structures.
+When it comes to a building's environment and existing conditions, a lot can go unnoticed without visualization.
+You can better understand existing features and surrounding structures using BIM's point clouds, digital photography, and visualization capabilities.
 You can also use this data to further innovate and/or identify any shortcomings of your existing design.